-Unlike Bluetooth headphones optimized for Google Assistant, optimizing USB-C headphones for the Assistant does not require integrating Google software into the device itself.
-This is because the Assistant functionality sits within the Assistant app on the user's phone.
-As long as you create headphones that are compatible with the device requirements, your headphones will be compatible with the Assistant optimizations in the Assistant app.
+Optimizing a USB-C accessory device for the Assistant does not require integrating Google software into the device itself.
+Assistant functionality resides within the Assistant app on the user's mobile device.
+As long as you create a device that is compatible with the USB-C device specifications, your device will be compatible with the Assistant optimization in the Assistant app.

-You may freely build and test the Assistant optimizations for your USB-C headphones device using the information shared here.
-However, to enable this functionality for end users of the device, you will need to make the necessary business arrangements with Google and submit your device for certification.
+You may use this guide to freely build and test the Assistant optimization for your USB-C device.
+However, to enable an optimized device for users, you must make the necessary business arrangements with Google, comply with device requirements, register your device information, and submit your device for certification.
+Follow these steps:

-A light-weight legal agreement is required to launch a device with Assistant integration.
+You must sign a legal agreement with Google to launch a device with Assistant integration or optimization.
 Reach out to your Google business contact for more details on this agreement.
 If you don't have a Google business contact, you can send an email to

-Once the necessary business agreements are in place, you will be given access to additional documentation that describes the commercialization and certification process.
+Once the necessary business agreements are in place, you will be given access to additional documentation that describes the certification and production process.

 Every Assistant device must be certified to validate performance and functionality.

 After you complete these requirements, Google will whitelist your device and turn on the Assistant optimizations for all production users.